Search our site

 Sustainability Initiatives – Critical Change

 Through its Critical Change program, TCSS integrates sustainability into every season.
 T-shirts and boardshorts are increasingly made from 100% recycled cotton, nylon, and polyester, with factory off-cuts re-milled into new yarn.
-Packaging is compostable cornstarch, reducing ocean-bound plastic waste, while wetsuits are made using Yulex, a plant-based alternative to neoprene.
+Packaging is made from compostable cornstarch, reducing ocean-bound plastic waste, while wetsuits are crafted using Yulex, a plant-based alternative to neoprene.
 These shifts demonstrate TCSS’s commitment to conscious production while staying true to its playful creative ethos.

 Global Reach & Retail